Measuring Compliance addresses my parental frustration with the current educational system.

 The floor of rulers, yardsticks and recycled wood is inscribed with quotes relating to academic achievement.
 The rulers recall an earlier era when students’ knuckles were rapped for disobedience or inattention.
 G.P.As and standardized test scores are today’s rulers for measuring performance of students, teachers and schools.
 Teaching towards testing constructs a bell curve of conformity.

-The ultimate irony is that rulers and yardsticks can be used by artists in creativity; scientists measure to expand the limits of our knowledge.
+The ultimate irony is that rulers and yardsticks can be used by artists in service of their creativity; scientists measure to expand the limits of our knowledge.
 When will our educational system expand the potential of our students rather than measure compliance?

 Below is a fascinating presentation by Seth Godin about education.